Detection of charge motion in a non-metallic silicon isolated double quantum dot: Detector properties

-From the measurement of the variation of the differential conductance with source-drain bias, it is possible to infer the various capacitances of the problem and deduce an estimated dot size.
-Unlike metallic system, Coulomb diamonds appear strongly modulated (Fig. 3a) and, in some ranges of $V_{\textup{g}}$, tunnelling is anomalously suppressed or enhanced.
-However, the structure remains roughly periodic and little variation is observed in the gate level arm value.
-From statistical analysis in the range 4.5\,V\,$<V_{\textup{g}}<$7.5\,V we obtain $C_{\textup{g}}= 1.6\pm 0.2$\,aF, $C_{\textup{D}}= 9.2\pm 3.5$\,aF and $C_{\Sigma}= 16.5\pm 3.8$\,aF respectively for the gate, drain and total SET dot capacitance.
-This gives a charging energy $E_{\textup{C}}\sim 5.1\pm 1.3\,$meV and a dot size of 40$\pm$ 9\,nm using the self capacitance for a flat disc.
-So it is expected that the short periodic oscillations corresponds to the usual Coulomb blockade oscillations.
-The difference with the value determined by SEM imaging results from the thickness of the oxide surrounding the SET island and enhanced sidewalls depletion effects due to electron trapping.
+For example, in the range 2.7\,V\,$<V_{\textup{ {G}}}<$3.1\,V we obtain $C_{\textup{ {G}}}= 1.7\pm 0.1$\,aF and from the values of the level arms we find $C_{\textup{ {D}}}= 8.3\pm 0.7$\,aF and $C_{\Sigma}= 20.6\pm 4.1$\,aF respectively for the gate, drain and total SET dot capacitance.
+This gives a charging energy $E_{\textup{ {C}}}\sim 4.0\pm 0.7\,$meV and a dot size of 32$\pm$ 6\,nm using the self capacitance for a metallic sphere.
+The difference in diameter values between the one determined by SEM imaging (60 nm) and the one determined by electrical characterization may be caused by an enhancement of background charge-induced confinement \cite{confinement}.